chrislonge/Notes-App/README.md

 ## Bonus Functionality

-If you're feeling up to it.
-Here is some additionaly functionality to practice implementing.
+If you're feeling up to it, here is some additionaly functionality work on.

 * Add Persistence
   * Here are some options: